-The multilayer is entirely field-polarised at an applied field above $\mu_0 H_\mathrm{S} = \SI{110}{mT}$ (see magnetisation curve in Extended Data Fig.~\ref{fig:ext1}).
-Lowering the applied field below $\mu_0 H_\mathrm{N} = \SI{78}{mT}$, the magnetisation in the He$^+$-irradiated region switches spontaneously before the rest of the film eventually breaks into magnetic domains.
-Even above $H_\mathrm{N}$, a single SOT pulse generated from electric current can still induce local magnetisation switching in this region, resulting in the formation of a skyrmion \cite{kern2022deterministic}.
+The multilayer is entirely field-polarized at an applied field above $\mu_0 H_\mathrm{S} = \SI{110}{mT}$ (see magnetization curve in Supplementary Fig.~1).
+Lowering the applied field below $\mu_0 H_\mathrm{N} = \SI{78}{mT}$, the magnetization in the He$^+$-irradiated region switches spontaneously before the rest of the film eventually breaks into magnetic domains.
+Even above $\mu_0H_\mathrm{N}$, a single spin--orbit torque pulse generated from electric current can still induce local magnetization switching in this region, resulting in the formation of a skyrmion \cite{kern2022deterministic}.
 At $\mu_0 H_z=\SI{78}{mT}$, we find the threshold current density to nucleate a skyrmion in the ion-irradiated region to be $j_0 \equiv j_x=\SI{4.3e11}{A \per m^2}$.
 Throughout this work, we express the current density with respect to this reference current $j_0$.